Revised February 2019

 In most cases it is appropriate to consider S5 & S6 as a two year course and to make their choices with both years in mind.
 However some pupils may need to undertake a very demanding S5 to gain entrance to particular university courses.

-Once the pupil has chosen their subjects, the level of the course (Intermediate 1 or 2, Higher or Advanced Higher) is then determined by teaching staff based upon a number of factors:
+Once the pupil has chosen their subjects, the level of the course (National 4 &5, Higher or Advanced Higher) is then determined by teaching staff based upon a number of factors:

 - The candidate’s own results from the previous session in that subject,